Nextdoor is expanding to France to connect neighbors

 You need to reach a certain scale to turn Nextdoor into a useful platform.
 The company knows how to launch new neighborhoods with enough users to make them come back and find the service useful.
 So you can expect to see ads and flyers in the coming weeks.

 The startup is still much bigger in the U.S. than in Europe.
-There are over 165,000 active neighborhoods in the U.S., which represents 90 percent of Nextdoor neighborhoods in the company’s five countries.
+There are over 165,000 active neighborhoods in the U.S., which represents 80 percent of U.S. neighborhoods.

 Each neighborhood has 1,200 households on average.
 So that means Nextdoor has millions and millions of users.
 And the company has raised hundreds of millions of dollars in total.
 With that much funding, it’s going to make it easier to compete with Mesvoisins in France.